-A study of the action-based research process.
+A study of the action-based research process in educational settings.
 Knowledge of defining a project topic, using library resources and developing a plan of action.
 A survey of research methodologies pertinent to the proposal development.

 EDU 706 Instructional Project